 What to expect

 Before our first meeting, I may ask you to complete electronic intake documents including a list of your most important concerns and symptoms.
 I will need to know your medical history, particularly medications and surgeries.
 Please review our Privacy Practices prior to your first visit.

-Please make a list of any and all surgical materials in your body such as sutures, staples, screws, rods, pins, plates, prostheses, artificial joints, valves, or organs, stents, shunts, ports, meshes, or IUD.
+Please make a list of any and all surgeries and surgical materials in your body such as sutures, staples, screws, rods, pins, plates, prostheses, artificial joints, valves, or organs, stents, shunts, ports, meshes, or IUD.
 I would also like to know what medications and supplements you take.

 What to Wear:

 Please wear comfortable, soft, loose-fitting clothing made of natural materials such as cotton sweat pants or shorts and a T-shirt or light sweater.
 Please be sure that you have had plenty of water to drink before your appointment so that you are well-hydrated when you arrive.

 Your first visit will last about an hour and will begin with a conversation about your concerns and symptoms.
 We will also discuss your past medical history including medical conditions, past injuries, and surgeries.
 I will ask you about your goals: what activities would you be doing if you felt well enough?
 What would you like to accomplish?
 It is good to identify some goals so we know if we are making the progress we want in your care.

 We will then do a physical assessment to determine exactly what needs to be done to best help you.
 The areas of pain are most often under stress because of compensation for restrictions in other areas.
 For this reason, the physical examination includes the entire body.
 The goal of the exam is to identify where your body’s area of greatest tension is so that the treatment can be appropriately targeted.
 If time permits, your first visit will also include an initial treatment.